 I am a PhD student at the university of Bonn, particularly interested in applied labor and public economics.
 I am member of the CRC TR 224 and an associated member at IZA.
-I will be on the academic job market 2024/2025.
+I am on the academic job market 2024/2025.

 Email: jakob.wegmann@uni-bonn.de